lebao3105/lebao3105/README.md

 ## Hi there!

 I'm Le Bao Nguyen, a 16 y/o Vietnamese.
-I have interests in computer stuff, mostly softwares like OSes.
+I have interests in computer stuff, mostly softwares.

 I'm a developer myself.

-## What's here?
+## Anything here?

-My (forked) code, of course:)

-There are some iOS tweaks such as SBarOverride (selfmade) and Little12 (forked from Ryan Nair).
-All debs are placed in my [repo](https://lebao3105.github.io/repo), try!

-Also my desktop projects - in Python, C#, C++, Pascal.
+My {,forked} code:)

+I have projects for iOS (jailbroken one), desktop and cross-platform (mobile & desktop).
+This repository has dotfiles for Linux/BSD desktop. r/unixporn stuff;)

 My personal website: https://lebao3105.github.io

-This lebao3105/lebao3105 repo?
-Not only this profile README, I also have dotfiles for Linux desktop!

 There are also many projects in GitLab, check it out!